-Multiple Myeloma † Φ 1,2,17,1e
+Multiple Myeloma † ‡ 1,2,17,26,1e,5e

-- Used in the treatment of newly diagnosed disease in patients who are ineligible for autologous stem cell transplant (ASCT) in combination with ONE of the following regimens: - o Lenalidomide and dexamethasone; AND - Use of daratumumab in combination with lenalidomide and dexamethasone will be restricted to patients with a contraindication or intolerance to bortezomib/lenalidomide/dexamethasone; OR - o Bortezomib, melphalan and prednisone; OR - o Cyclophosphamide, bortezomib, and dexamethasone; OR - Used in the treatment of newly diagnosed disease in patients who are eligible for autologous stem cell transplant (ASCT) in combination with ONE of the following regimens: - o Bortezomib, lenalidomide, and dexamethasone; AND - Patient must use bortezomib/lenalidomide/dexamethasone (without daratumumab); OR - o Bortezomib, thalidomide, and dexamethasone (VTd); OR - Cyclophosphamide, bortezomib, and dexamethasone; OR - o Carfilzomib, lenalidomide, and dexamethasone; AND - Use of daratumumab in combination with carfilzomib, lenalidomide, and dexamethasone will be restricted to patients with a contraindication or intolerance to one of the following: - Bortezomib/lenalidomide/dexamethasone - Bortezomib/cyclophosphamide/dexamethasone - Bortezomib/doxorubicin/dexamethasone - Bortezomib/thalidomide/dexamethasone - Daratumumab/bortezomib/thalidomide/dexamethasone; OR - Used for disease relapse after 6 months following primary induction therapy with the same regimen in combination with ONE of the following regimens: - o Lenalidomide and dexamethasone for non-transplant candidates; OR
+- Used in the treatment of newly diagnosed disease in patients who are ineligible for autologous stem cell transplant (ASCT) in combination with ONE of the following regimens: - o Lenalidomide and dexamethasone; AND - Use of daratumumab in combination with lenalidomide and dexamethasone will be restricted to patients with a contraindication or intolerance to bortezomib/lenalidomide/dexamethasone; OR - o Bortezomib, melphalan and prednisone; OR - o Cyclophosphamide, bortezomib, and dexamethasone; OR - Used in the treatment of newly diagnosed disease in patients who are eligible for autologous stem cell transplant (ASCT) in combination with ONE of the following regimens: - o Bortezomib, lenalidomide, and dexamethasone; OR - o Bortezomib, thalidomide, and dexamethasone (VTd); OR - o Cyclophosphamide, bortezomib, and dexamethasone; OR - o Carfilzomib, lenalidomide, and dexamethasone; AND - Use of daratumumab in combination with carfilzomib, lenalidomide, and dexamethasone will be restricted to patients with a contraindication or intolerance to one of the following: - Bortezomib/lenalidomide/dexamethasone - Bortezomib/cyclophosphamide/dexamethasone - Bortezomib/doxorubicin/dexamethasone - Daratumumab/bortezomib/thalidomide/dexamethasone - Isatuximab-irfc/lenalidomide/bortezomib/dexamethasone; OR

-- o Cyclophosphamide, bortezomib, and dexamethasone; OR - Used as subsequent therapy for relapsed or refractory/progressive disease in combination with dexamethasone and ONE of the following: - o Selinexor; AND - Used after at least three prior lines of therapy including a proteasome inhibitor (e.g., bortezomib, carfilzomib, etc.) and an immunomodulatory agent (e.g., lenalidomide, pomalidomide, etc.); OR - Patient is double-refractory to a proteasome inhibitor and an immunomodulatory agent; OR - Lenalidomide; OR - o Bortezomib; OR - o Carfilzomib; OR - o Cyclophosphamide and bortezomib; OR - Used in combination with pomalidomide and dexamethasone after prior therapy with lenalidomide and a proteasome inhibitor (bortezomib, carfilzomib, etc.); OR - Used as single agent therapy; AND - Patient must have received at least three previous lines of therapy including a proteasome inhibitor (e.g., bortezomib, carfilzomib, etc.) and an immunomodulatory agent (e.g., lenalidomide, pomalidomide, etc.); OR - Patient is double-refractory to a proteasome inhibitor and an immunomodulatory agent; OR - Used as maintenance therapy for symptomatic disease in transplant candidates; AND - o Used as single agent therapy; AND - Used after response to primary myeloma therapy; OR - Used for response or stable disease following an autologous hematopoietic cell transplant (HCT); OR - Used for response or stable disease following a tandem autologous or allogeneic HCT for high risk patients
+- Used for disease relapse after 6 months following primary induction therapy with the same regimen in combination with ONE of the following regimens: - o Lenalidomide and dexamethasone for non-transplant candidates; OR - o Cyclophosphamide, bortezomib, and dexamethasone; OR - Used as subsequent therapy for relapsed or refractory/progressive disease in combination with dexamethasone and ONE of the following: - o Selinexor; AND - Used after at least three prior lines of therapy including a proteasome inhibitor (e.g., bortezomib, carfilzomib, etc.) and an immunomodulatory agent (e.g., lenalidomide, pomalidomide, etc.); OR - Patient is double-refractory to a proteasome inhibitor and an immunomodulatory agent; OR - Lenalidomide; OR - Bortezomib; OR - o Carfilzomib; OR - o Cyclophosphamide and bortezomib; OR - Used in combination with pomalidomide and dexamethasone after prior therapy with lenalidomide and a proteasome inhibitor (bortezomib, carfilzomib, etc.); OR - Used as single agent therapy; AND - o Patient must have received at least three previous lines of therapy including a proteasome inhibitor (e.g., bortezomib, carfilzomib, etc.) and an immunomodulatory agent (e.g., lenalidomide, pomalidomide, etc.); OR - Patient is double-refractory to a proteasome inhibitor and an immunomodulatory agent; OR - Used as maintenance therapy for symptomatic disease in transplant candidates; AND - o Used as single agent therapy or in combination with lenalidomide; AND - Used after response to primary myeloma therapy; OR - Used for response or stable disease following an autologous hematopoietic cell transplant (HCT); OR - Used for response or stable disease following a tandem autologous or allogeneic HCT for high risk\ patients

-Systemic Light Chain Amyloidosis † ‡ Φ 1,2,18
+Systemic Light Chain Amyloidosis † ‡ Φ 1,2,18,6e

-- Patient must NOT have NYHA Class IIIB or Class IV, or Mayo Stage IIIB cardiac disease;
+Patient must NOT have NYHA Class IIIB or Class IV, or Mayo Stage IIIB cardiac disease; AND

-AND
+\High-risk as defined by the Revised International Staging System for Multiple Myeloma is the presence of del(17p) and/or translocation t(4;14) and/or translocation t(14;16).
+This is not an all-inclusive list.
+Refer to the NCCN Multiple Myeloma Guidelines for additional risk factors.

 - Used in combination with bortezomib, cyclophosphamide and dexamethasone (D-VCd);

 AND

 - Used for newly diagnosed disease; OR

-^{}High-risk as defined by the Revised International Staging System for Multiple Myeloma is the presence of del(17p) and/or translocation t(4;14) and/or translocation t(14;16).
-This is not an all-inclusive list.
-Refer to the NCCN Multiple Myeloma Guidelines for additional risk factors.

-- Used as a repeat of initial therapy for relapsed/refractory disease if the patient has been relapse-free for several years; OR - Used as single agent therapy for the treatment of relapsed/refractory disease
+- Used as a repeat of initial therapy for relapsed/refractory disease if the patient has been relapse-free for several years; AND

+- Patient has no significant neuropathy; OR

+- Used as single agent therapy; AND

+- Used for the treatment of relapsed/refractory disease

-† FDA Approved Indication(s); ‡ Compendia Recommended Indication(s); ♠ Orphan Drug
+† FDA Approved Indication(s); ‡ Compendia Recommended Indication(s); Φ Orphan Drug